Intra-day update: rupee maintains positive momentum against US dollar

 - Hovers at 221-222 level in inter-bank market

-Pakistan’s rupee registered gains against the US dollar in the inter-bank market, and appreciated 0.18% in the opening hours of trading on Tuesday.
+Pakistan’s rupee registered marginal gains against the US dollar in the inter-bank market, and appreciated 0.16% on Thursday.

-On Monday, Pakistan’s rupee registered back-to-back gains against the US dollar, and closed at 221.66 after an appreciation of Re0.26 or 0.12% in the inter-bank market.
-This came after the rupee had remained largely stable during the previous week, hovering around the 221-222 level in the inter-bank market even as the US dollar strengthened against other currencies.
+On Tuesday, Pakistan’s rupee had remained largely stable against the US dollar in the inter-bank market, settling at 221.65 after an appreciation of Re0.01 or 0.01%.

+The rupee had remained largely stable in recent days, hovering around the 221-222 level in the inter-bank market even as the US dollar maintained a foothold against other currencies.
-In a key development, Finance Minster Ishaq Dar and Governor State Bank of Pakistan (SBP) on Monday discussed the fiscal and monetary measures being undertaken for economic stability, revival and growth of the country.

-Governor SBP Jameel Ahmad said the continuing administrative efforts by the government and the policy measures of SBP had resulted in achieving stability to Pakistani rupee value and restrained exchange rate volatility.
+In a key development, the federal government decided to withdraw the State Bank of Pakistan (SBP)’s and the National Bank of Pakistan (NBP)’s appeals from the Supreme Court against Sharia court with respect to make the economy interest-free in the next five years, stated Finance Minister Ishaq Dar.

+Moreover, Dar shared that the central bank will receive $500 million from the Asian Infrastructure Investment Bank (AIIB) within this month.

 This is an intra-day update